-The Fifteen Apprentices “Stubbing it Out” with Allen Carr’s Easyway To Stop Smoking Clinics
+The Fifteen Apprentices “Stubbing it Out” with Allen Carr’s Easyway To Quit Smoking Clinics

-The Fifteen Apprentice Programme, founded in 2002 by Jamie Oliver, uses the magic of food to give young people a chance to have a better future.
-Now in its tenth year the programme is seeking to do as much as it can to encourage the young people embarking on a career in catering to establish positive patterns.
+The Fifteen Apprentice Program, founded in 2002 by Jamie Oliver, uses the magic of food to give young people a chance to have a better future.
+Now in its tenth year the program is seeking to do as much as it can to encourage the young people embarking on a career in catering to establish positive patterns.

-Nikki Giles of Jamie Oliver Foundation says “Allen Carr’s Easyway To Stop Smoking Clinics and books have an amazing global reputation for helping smokers of all ages to stop smoking – so it was a natural choice for us to approach Allen Carr’s Easyway To Stop Smoking Clinic in London about their Corporate Stop Smoking Service”.
+Nikki Giles of Jamie Oliver Foundation says “Allen Carr’s Easyway To Quit Smoking Clinics and books have an amazing global reputation for helping smokers of all ages to quit smoking – so it was a natural choice for us to approach Allen Carr’s Easyway To Quit Smoking Clinic in London about their Corporate Quit Smoking Service”.

 To celebrate the Fifteen project Allen Carr’s Easyway Clinics are delighted to offer a £50 discount to anyone who mentions “FIFTEEN” when booking a session at any UK Allen Carr’s Easyway Clinic before the end of 2011 (normal cost £220 including money back guarantee).